py-lama/weblama/README.md

 # WebLama

+a sleek and feature-rich frontend web application designed to work seamlessly with the #PyLama based on #Ollama ecosystem for developers, educators, and technical writers,

+🚀 WebLama is a Frontend for the #PyLama, brings together markdown editing, code highlighting, and Mermaid diagram support in one intuitive interface.

+- ✨ Rich Markdown Editor with syntax highlighting for Python, JavaScript, SQL, Java, and more
+- 🔁 Live Preview – see your Markdown rendered in real time
+- 📊 Mermaid Diagram Support – create flowcharts, sequence diagrams, and more using Mermaid syntax
+- 💻 Responsive Design – works beautifully on desktop and mobile
+- 🗂️ File Explorer – browse and manage your Markdown files with ease
+- ⚙️ Integration with APILama – connects to backend services via the APILama gateway

+#WebLama #PyLama #MarkdownEditor #MermaidJS #FrontendDev #OpenSource

 A frontend web application for the PyLama ecosystem with syntax highlighting, Mermaid diagram support, and markdown rendering capabilities.

 ![WebLama.png](weblama.png)